 Exhibitions at Montréal museums

-Blockbuster exhibitions about knights in Europe and legendary filmmaker Jean-Marc Vallée are among the many must-see retrospectives and expositions at Montréal museums this Spring 2025.
+Blockbuster exhibitions about fashion from Africa, famed Cree artist Kent Monkman, and iconic detective Sherlock Holmes, are among the many must-see retrospectives and expositions at Montréal museums this Autumn 2025.

 Explore the Montreal Museum of Fine Arts